DigiBP/25DIGIBP1/Readme - Appendix/Jotform.md

 # JotForm Specifications

 Below, each section presents one of the three forms used in the feedback process.
-For every form you will find a screenshot placeholder, the public URL, and a one-sentence purpose statement.
+For every form you will find a screenshot of the form, the public URL, and the purpose of the form.

 ---